Mintbase/Grants-Program/applications/substrate_client_java.md

 #### How does substrate-client-java fit into the ecosystem

 We have identified that many teams dealing with both legacy and up-to-date Java systems need to define appropriate approaches to communicate with Substrate-based blockchains.
 For example wrapping the polkadot javascript client or trying to build their own implementation.
 We intend to make this work easier by offering to the community a ready to use and production ready library to be used in all Java application.
-We will use this solution ourselves in our production environment, since we have multiple applications running on different versions of Java platform that needs to communicate with the Polkadot ecosystem.
+We will use this solution ourselves in our production environment, since we have multiple applications running on different versions of Java platform that needs to communicate with the Mintbase ecosystem.

 #### Target audience and needs met by substrate-client-java